Sabor

 Morito | Clerkenwell, Hackney

-Morito is a pair of laid-back Spanish restaurants in the heart of Exmouth Market and on the fringes of Shoreditch, combining a buzzing atmosphere, personable waitstaff, tapas, cocktails, sherries and an all-Spanish wine and beer menu.
+The Morito restaurants are a pair of laid-back Spanish eateries found in the heart of Exmouth Market and on the fringes of Shoreditch respectively, combining a buzzing atmosphere, personable waitstaff, tapas, cocktails, sherries and an all-Spanish wine and beer menu.
 Book into the bar below the Hackney restaurant on Tuesdays to enjoy a best-hits set menu alongside live music.

 Details: 32 Exmouth Market, EC1R 4QE | Book Exmouth Market | 195 Hackney Road, London E2 8JL | Book Hackney